chengshao1987/hello-world/README.md

 # hello-world
-this is my first github repository called hello world hello world nice to meet you ,how are you fine thank you and you !你好吗？
+this is my first github repository called hello hello world nice to meet you ,how are you fine thank you and you !你好吗？